halcon74/halcon-overlay/README.md

 * sys-apps/v86d - Daemon to run x86 code in an emulated environment.
 Two ebuild versions, one of them is identical to the ebuild in sabayon ("for-gentoo") overlay before klibc last-riting in March 2021.
 * sys-fs/eudev - Downloading from my fork.
 Based on ::gentoo ebuilds at the announcement about eudev retirement in August 2021.
 * sys-power/pm-utils - New version, from my fork.
 Re-made ebuild.
 Included all the patches present in ::gentoo before last-riting in January 2021, non-specific Debian patches and a patch from c2p-overlay.
 Included all the additional files from Gentoo/Debian (the same).
 Deleted obsolete files which were being removed by Gentoo ebuild / Debian rules.
 Included pm-quirks.
 Fixed Gentoo bugs 666380, 579912, 549848, 489650, 443530, 703026 and Debian bugs 485443, 659260.
+* virtual/dev-manager - Copy of ::gentoo ebuild made at the announcement about eudev retirement in August 2021.
 * virtual/libudev - Copy of ::gentoo ebuild made at the announcement about eudev retirement in August 2021.
+* virtual/udev - Copy of ::gentoo ebuild made at the announcement about eudev retirement in August 2021.
 * www-apps/cgit - Building cgit without webapp-config.
 The ebuild is significantly re-made.
 * x11-misc/clipit - Fork of Parcellite.
 Based on the ebuild from Case_Of overlay.
 Fixed building with 'appindicator' USE flag (I would have reported a bug, if the tracker was on GitHub).
 Absent in ::gentoo.
 * x11-misc/drm_master_util - Non-root Xorg without elogind (for Linux kernels <5.8).
 Absent in ::gentoo.